sonic-pi-net/sonic-pi/INSTALL-MAC.md

 ### 1.3 Install all other dependencies

-Once you have Homebrew installed, pulling in the rest of the dependencies is just another line to execute wihin a terminal:
+Once you have Homebrew installed, pulling in the rest of the dependencies is a couple of lines to execute within a terminal:

 ```
 brew install qt cmake ruby erlang